 For the afternoon before the Allocators’ Choice Awards, we will bring together an elite group of 100 asset allocators, along with a select group of asset managers, to discuss, debate, and tackle institutional investing’s intractable problems.

-Anyone can submit nominations here for the seven categories until July 27.
-Finalists will be announced on September 4 as selected by the Institutional Investor editorial team.
-Voting, by qualified asset allocators only, will begin that day and continue until October 15.
-Winners will be announced at the Allocators’ Choice Awards on November 29, held at the Mandarin Oriental in New York City.
+Anyone can submit nominations through the link for the seven categories until August 9.
+Finalists will be announced September 10 as selected by the Institutional Investor editorial team.
+Voting, by qualified asset allocators only, will begin that day and continue until September 30.
+Winners will be announced at the Allocators' Choice Awards on December 3, held at the Mandarin Oriental in New York City.